History of Oak Family Vineyard and Ranch Estate

 played by Gretta Sosine, Gary L. Conover, Michel Klemp, and Karly Avva

 Cecilia passed away from cancer in 1989, and Samuel Died in 1991.
-Gary Donald Hanson took over more responsibilities and in 1998, Marilyn, Gary and Marie’s daughter, began helping out on the business end.
+Gary Donald Hanson took over more responsibilities and in 1998, Marilyn, Gary's wife, joined to help with the business end.

 In 2004, an order for 70 percent of their product came from a company in New York; this was an unusual request, but they paid a premium and did not haggle over the price.